darrenjw/scala-course/exercises/Collections.md

 d.
 Test your function on huge collections of random *U(0,1)* quantities.
 What should the true mean and standard devaition be?
 Can you detect a difference in speed between the serial and parallel versions?

+e. (optional) You have probably written this code so that it computes the mean and SD using two passes over the data.
+Can you figure out a way to implement it using just a single pass?

 ### 3. Wrap interval bisection code in an Option

 Starting from the code you wrote for [interval bisection](./bisection/Readme.md) previously, make it safe by wrapping it in an Option.
 See the [detailed instructions](option/Readme.md) for further information.